-Here is an example to show the power of RAW:
+Here is an example to show the power of RAW during the editing process:

 Shooting in RAW, I intentionally captured this scene with the church under-exposed by approximately 4 EV’s (exposure values or ƒ-stops).
 What was I thinking when I captured this original photo?
 Why would I intentionally capture a scene like this with a “wrong” exposure?
 Why not just use the camera’s light meter to make a “correct” exposure?